RoyElkabetz/CityLearn-MAD-CATS/README.md

 The rule-based solution at this stage is superior to the planner, as it is able to flatten the net consumption curve more precisely.
 However, the special abilities of the planner to incorporate information from the far future, are anticipated to be able to improve the performance of the planner.
-Moreover, we found that synergizing imperfect planners with last RB agent is a beneficial approach, as it is able to exploit both far future (local) information and the accurate global information required for "polishing" the net consumption curve.
+Moreover, we found that synergizing imperfect planners with last rule-based agent is a beneficial approach, as it is able to exploit both far future (local) information and the accurate global information required for "polishing" the net consumption curve.
-Note that as any planner, this solution is only as good as its function predictor, and thus it is expected to be able to perform better with an improved one.
+Note that, as any planner-based, this solution is only as good as its function predictor, and thus it is expected to be able to perform better with an improved one.
+Furthermore, the adequate selection of the search depth enabled the planner to exploit information from the far future.
+Still, we limited it to $8$ h to cope with the computational complexity of the search algorithm as defined in the challenge.
+Extending the search depth to $24$ h (the natural timescale of the problem) is expected to improve the performance of the planner, and can be achieved by random rollouts of the function predictor.

 ## Prerequisites